wlonk/arcadia/rules/petition.rst

 Petition
 ========

+.. todo:: Clarify terms of art at the outset.

 When your character wants a concession from another character, the player of that other character can decide whether that character accedes, or resists.
 If they accede, continue the scene.
 If they resist,